airbytehq/airbyte/docs/connector-development/config-based/connector-definition.md

 value: "uh oh"
 ```

-to resolve the ambiguity, we try looking for the reference key at the top level, and then traverse the structs downward
+To resolve the ambiguity, we try looking for the reference key at the top level, and then traverse the structs downward
 until we find a key with the given path, or until there is nothing to traverse.

 More details on referencing values can be found [here](https://airbyte-cdk.readthedocs.io/en/latest/api/airbyte_cdk.sources.declarative.parsers.html?highlight=yamlparser#airbyte_cdk.sources.declarative.parsers.yaml_parser.YamlParser).